DaveBullet1050/BatoceraHelpers/README/Keystroke README.md

 Left joystick direction will send the physical US101 keyboard semicolon key, which is then mapped by VICE via the .vkm file to the Commodore colon key (left movement in game) as per:
 `59 5 5 8               /*            ; -> :            */`

-Remember - pad2key files generate the physical keyboard event, then the emulator (VICE) has its own key mapping to map the keys to the keyboard of the emulated machine.
+Remember - pad2key files generate the physical keyboard event from your joystick axis or button movement, then the emulator (VICE) has its own key mapping to map the keys to the keyboard of the emulated machine.

 The reason the /userdata/bios/vice/c64 directory has 3 files (and I linked to the Ultima one) is I only want to map the arrow keys to the above keyboard keys for Ultima.
 There's a script which runs on game start and stop, [c64_ultima_keyboard.sh](https://github.com/DaveBullet1050/BatoceraHelpers/blob/main/userdata/system/scripts/c64_ultima_keyboard.sh) which toggles which keyboard is in play.
 The one with a ".default" extension is used for all non-Ultima C64 games and switched in, vs. ".ultima" when any Ultima game is playing.